Ehanlion/mist_obsidian/99. Player Data/Sean M/Deion Deus.md

 Bandit tribe.
 Each one has a marking.
 EVERY one has a marking.
 People fear the marking and it is ubiquitous and well known.

 #### Added during play:
 - Deion has a small room in [[Gandoras City]].
-It is in the trades district, specifically the area controlling the convoys to supply [[The North-West Highlands]].
+It is in the trades district, specifically the area controlling the convoys to supply [[The Whitecliff Plateau]].
 This small room has 800 gp he has saved in it and Deion has the sole key.
 - Bears the mark of [[Markings of the Blood-Stone Pass]] on his wrist.
 - Deion is lawful; in [[Smears-burrow]] when Gaston Long-Line was executed for poaching another fisher's lobster crates, Deion did not try and stop this harsh punishment.